EventStore/documentation/docs/clients/tcp/dotnet/21.2/connecting.md

   changefreq: monthly
 ---

-# Connecting to EventStoreDB
+# Connecting to KurrentDB

 Describe connecting to the single node and to the cluster.

 Gossip seeds, using ip addresses and DNS.

-The .NET Client API communicates with EventStoreDB over TCP, using length-prefixed serialised protocol buffers.
+The .NET Client API communicates with KurrentDB over TCP, using length-prefixed serialised protocol buffers.
 The API allows for reading and appending operations, as well as for subscriptions to individual event streams or all events appended.

 ## EventStoreConnection

-The `EventStoreConnection` class maintains a full-duplex connection between the client and the EventStoreDB server. `EventStoreConnection` is thread-safe, and we recommend that you create one node per application.
+The `EventStoreConnection` class maintains a full-duplex connection between the client and the KurrentDB server. `EventStoreConnection` is thread-safe, and we recommend that you create one node per application.

-EventStoreDB handles all connections asynchronously, returning either a `Task` or a `Task<T>`.
+KurrentDB handles all connections asynchronously, returning either a `Task` or a `Task<T>`.

 ::: tip
 To get maximum performance from a non-blocking connection, we recommend you use it asynchronously.